-Putney & Wimbledon Brass Band is an independent community-focused band in the heart of South West London.
+Putney & Wimbledon Brass Band (PWBB) is an independent community-focused band in the heart of South West London, founded in 2017.
 Our aim to be an asset to local brass players and the communities in and around Putney and Wimbledon, bringing quality brass band music to the boroughs of Wandsworth and Merton.

-We’re a fully-functioning band of close to thirty players, made up of locals ranging in age, background and experience.
+We’re a fully-functioning band of around thirty players, made up of locals ranging in age, background and experience.
 It’s safe to say we’re a fun and sociable bunch too; we have a very active social scene and organise regular events, trips and informal get-togethers.

 The band rehearse in Putney every Wednesday from 7.45pm-10pm, and can usually be found enjoying a drink or two in a local pub afterwards.

 PWBB is not a charity, however we are a not-for-profit community band and as such consider supporting the local community to be one of our key goals.
 We support charities and good causes, especially local ones in Putney and Wimbledon, as much as possible.
 Since our founding in 2017 we have supported the following causes:

 - Guide Dogs for the Blind association, Wimbledon & District Branch

 - The Mayor of Merton’s charities, including Colour House Theatre and Friends of St Helier